Viewing and printing digitised collections

 Alternatively, you can use the 'Download' button to save the PDF to your local drive, then open the file using an application such as Adobe Reader or Preview.

-The URL at the top of the page is temporary and should not be relied on for page refreshes or bookmarking.
-If you want to return to the page, bookmark it or send it to a friend, click on the 'Persistent link' button and copy the URL.
+The URL at the top of the page is temporary and can change.
+It should not be relied on for bookmarking or sending to yourself or others.
+If you want to return to an image in the image viewer, copy the URL in the share box beneath the viewer: